Connecting to BigQuery

 2 Create a Dataset

 Back on the Data page, click New, select source Connection, and pick the BigQuery connection you just created.
-A Data Set points at a specific table and can carry its own query and refresh schedule.
+A Data Set points at a specific table and carries its own refresh schedule.

 4 Schedule ingestion

 Set an ingestion schedule with standard cron syntax, then save.
-Ridge runs your query against BigQuery and stores the results, ready for analysis.
+Ridge reads the table from BigQuery and stores the results, ready for analysis.

 Recommendations